 • Breach handling process – We know that no-one wants to have to own up to a mistake, but we take our obligations under GDPR seriously especially where breaches are concerned.
 We have now created a Breach Handling process which enables us to manage when things go wrong in the correct manner.

 • Data retention – we now have a clear definition of what the information we have, what we use it for and how long we need it for and a process for destroying it when it is either no longer correct or required.

-• Data Protection Officer – owing to the size of our business and the nature of the information we process and control, we now have a dedicated Data Protection Officer in Bryan Lygate.
-Bryan has been working with an external consultancy to help formulate our data privacy objectives and GDPR compliance plan and is working with senior management in our company to ensure we do the right things for compliance.
+• Data Protection Officer – owing to the size of our business and the nature of the information we process and control, we have a dedicated Data Protection Officer who supports the management team in meeting its data protection responsibilities.

 What does this mean for you?